learning-zone/java-basics/README.md

 ## Q. Why string is immutable in java?

 The string is Immutable in Java because String objects are cached in String pool.
-Since cached String literals are shared between multiple clients there is always a risk, where one client's action would affect all another client.
+Since cached String literals are shared between multiple clients there is always a risk, where one client\'s action would affect all another client.

 Since string is immutable it can safely share between many threads and avoid any synchronization issues in java.